Birmingham Science Park Aston: Entrepreneurs for the Future centre (e4f)

 This ERDF supported incubation centre is specifically focused on creating new innovative technology ventures.
-It provides a flexible, highly connected and collaborative environment to fast-track the development and growth of tech start-ups.
 As the companies grow, they are then able to graduate into larger premises within Faraday Wharf, or elsewhere on the Science Park.
 Since establishing in November 2009, e4f has supported the creation of over 100 new technology companies.

-The objective of the e4f programme is to diversify the region's economy through the incubation of innovative tech start-ups, creating new high-value jobs and so retaining more of the city's talented graduate population.
-Start-ups in the e4f incubator benefit from an initial nine months free access to a dynamic co-working centre, with full ICT support and meeting facilities.
-This includes free access to the Ideas and Communications Suite, which houses state-of-the-art Cisco video conferencing equipment, together with other interactive technology.

-In addition to free use of the facilities, e4f provides mentoring and support services – specific to tech start-ups – based on regional, national and international networks.
-Entrepreneurs in Residence provide personalised support to each start-up and direct access to the most appropriate expertise and experience to drive development of the fledgling businesses.
-‘Visiting expert’ sessions also help to ensure that the entrepreneurs have all they need to launch, develop and grow.

 Within the first nine months of being enrolled onto e4f, the Innovation Birmingham team and mentor base works with the new business founders to create a value proposition, assisting with the process of becoming revenue generating and/or securing investment funding.
 Start-ups in e4f can take advantage of well-established links with funds such as Finance Birmingham's Tech Fund.

 West Midlands Regional Innovation Centre

 A new regional hub funded by Climate-KIC – Europe's largest public-private partnership focused on tackling climate change – was launched by Innovation Birmingham in 2014.
 The West Midlands Regional Innovation Centre receives in excess of €2 million of funding per annum, spread across a number of local initiatives.
 Innovation Birmingham has created 10 new jobs to run the centre.

 The centre's main initiatives are; Pioneers into Practice – a grant-funded European exchange programme for low carbon specialists; the Low Carbon Accelerator Programme for start-up businesses; and a range of grant-funded education programmes aimed at students, professionals and organisations.